chemzqm/unite-extra/Readme.md

 ## Notice

-The original command source of unite have to remove to removed to make new command.vim take replace, or you can just copy the file into directory `~/.vim/autoload/unite/sources`
+The original command source of unite have to be removed to make new command.vim take replace, or you can just copy the file into directory `~/.vim/autoload/unite/sources`